samyak-268/samyak-268.github.io/_pages/home.md

   <div class="col-xs-12 content hideContent">
     <ul>
       <li>
-        [ Spring 2022 ] Our work on Episodic Memory Question Answering was accepted at CVPR 2022!
+        [ Spring 2022 ] Our work on Episodic Memory Question Answering was accepted at CVPR 2022 as an <span style="color:red;">oral</span> presentation!
 We investigate egocentric personal AI assistants on AR-powered devices (such as smart glasses).
 Pre-print, code and data coming soon!
       </li>
       <li>
         [ Fall 2021 ] I will be serving as a reviewer for ICLR 2022, CVPR 2022.